brooth/jeta-site/mysite/home/markdown/validator.md

         }
     }

-Well, it is clear enough `NotBlank` validator checks that a string is not blank, `NotEmpty` checks that  arrays, collections, maps and string objects are not empty. `MetaHelper.validate()` will throw `ValidationException` in case of validation errors, `MetaHelper.validateSafe()` will return a list of these errors.
+Well, it's clear enough `NotBlank` validator checks that a string isn't blank, `NotEmpty` checks that  arrays, collections, maps and string objects aren't empty. `MetaHelper.validate()` will throw `ValidationException` in case of validation errors, `MetaHelper.validateSafe()` will return a list of these errors.

 *Jeta* comes with predefined validators - `NotBlank`, `NotEmpty`, and `NotNull`.
 But, of course, you can create any you need.
-For the illustration here is the listing of `NotNull` so you can write similar ones:
+For the illustration here's the listing of `NotNull` so you can write similar ones:

     :::java
     public class NotNull implements Validator<Object, Object> {